JJ/granada-off/README.md

-Granada Hacks
+Granada Off
 ===========

-Granada Off the Beaten Track, a set of experiencies you should not miss on your third or fourth visit.
+Granada Off the Beaten Track, a set of experiences you should not miss on your third or fourth visit.

 ## Why